Three Little Chickpeas

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Lemon herb tahini dressing in a jar with a spoon.
+Lemon herb tahini in a glass with a spoon dipped in the dressing.

 • Author: Allie